SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

 👉 Paste the example below and click **Run** to try out the example below.

-👉 Give your prompt a `Name`, a `Collection` name, and `Save` the prompt.
+👉 Give your prompt a `Name`, a `Collection` name, and **Save** the prompt.

 👉 If you now head over to `Prompt Management` you will find your previously saved prompt there.
 To run the prompt again click `Open in Prompt Editor`.
-You can also select other saved prompts by clicking on `Select`.
+You can also select other saved prompts by clicking on **Select**.

 1. Chain of thought prompt - customer support:
     ```
     You are working at a big tech company and you are part of the support team.
-    You are tasked with sorting the incoming support requests into: German, English, Polish or Spanish.
+    You are tasked with sorting the incoming support requests into: German, English, Polish or French.

-    Read the incoming query.
+    Review the incoming query.
-    Then classify the language of the query into German, English, Polish or Spanish.
+    Identify the language of the query as either German, English, Polish, or French.
-    Examples: 'bad usability. very confusing user interface.' - English
+    - Example: 'bad usability. very confusing user interface.' - English
-    Then count how many German, English, Polish or Spanish queries there are
+    Count the number of queries for each language: German, English, Polish, and French.
-    Then using English summarize in bullet points the most important pain points in the queries.
+    Summarize the key pain points mentioned in the queries in bullet points in English.

     Queries:
     - What are the shipping costs to Australia?
     - Kann ich einen Artikel ohne Kassenbon umtauschen?
-    - ¿Ofrecen descuentos para compras al por mayor?
+    - Offrez-vous des réductions pour les achats en gros?
     - Can I change the delivery address after placing the order?
-    - ¿Cómo puedo cancelar mi suscripción?
+    - Comment puis-je annuler mon abonnement?
     - Wo kann ich den Status meiner Reparatur einsehen?
     - What payment methods do you accept?
     - Czemu to tak długo ma iść do Wrocławia, gdy cena nie jest wcale niska?
-    - ¿Cuál es el tiempo estimado de entrega para México?
+    - Quel est le délai de livraison estimé pour le Mexique?
     - Gibt es eine Garantie auf elektronische Geräte?
     - I’m having trouble logging into my account, what should I do?
     ```